-Since 1994, Incourage has had a track record of supporting all communities within south Wood County, with a specific interest in the vibrancy of downtown Wisconsin Rapids as an economic driver.
-We believe that the central location on the Wisconsin River and representation of the population center within south Wood are both key reasons that coordinated investments of all kinds in downtown Wisconsin Rapids - time, talent and financial - benefit the entire region.
+Since 1994, Incourage has had a track record of supporting all communities within south Wood County, with a specific interest in the vibrancy of the Downtown Riverfront District as an economic driver.
+We believe that the central location on the Wisconsin River and representation of the population center within south Wood County are both key reasons that coordinated investments of all kinds in downtown - time, talent and financial - benefit the entire region.